elusivecodes/fQuery/README.md

 Create a *Document* object from a string.

 - `input` is the input string.
-- `options` is an object containing properties to define how to parse the string.
+- `options` is an object containing options for how to parse the string.
     - `contentType` is a string representing the content type, and will default to "*text/html*".

 ```javascript